Wearing a Bra: Is it Good or Bad?

 - Having large breasts in proportion to your body size.

 Finally, you shouldn’t wear a bra for more than seven or eight hours straight.
 You can wear it while you’re at work or away from home, and take it off when you get back home.

-This way, your breasts relax and you reduce the risks related to this garment.
+This way, your breasts relax and you reduce the risks related to wearing a bra.

 Lastly, like we said, take it off before you go to sleep!